klaudia-klis/LandingPage-Pots/README.md

-# The MET Landing Page
+# The POTR Pots Landing Page

 Welcome to the Potr Pots GitHub repository!
 This repository contains the source code and assets for the Potr Pots website, an e-commerce platform specializing in the sale of pots and related products.